ShenTTT/butterfly_transcriptome/DSG analysis/README.md

 # Purpose
-These scripts are used to find alternative splicing events in the transcriptome and identify differentially spliced genes (DSGs) between conditions.
+These scripts are used to find alternative splicing events in the transcriptome and identify differentially spliced genes (DSGs) between two conditions.

 # Identify alternative splicing events